 Arguments in favor of the Fujifilm X-T2:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

-- More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.
+- More flexible LCD: Has a full-flex screen for odd-angle shots in portrait or landscape orientation.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/2000s) to freeze action.

 - More flexible: Accepts interchangeable lenses, so that lens characteristics can be altered.

 - Longer lasting: Can take more shots (340 versus 300) on a single battery charge.

 - Easier travel charging: Can be conveniently charged via its USB port.